-The Request for Graduate Examination/Thesis Defense form is required to schedule the comprehensive exam.
-Students must obtain the Program Director's signature on the form.
-Students then submit the form to the Academic Affairs Specialist at least three weeks before the exam date.
-The Academic Affairs Specialist will submit the form to the Graduate School at least two weeks prior to the comprehensive exam date.
-The Request to Schedule an Exam form can be found on the Graduate School website.
+The Exam Request form is required to schedule the comprehensive exam.
+Students must initiate the DocuSign form process at least two weeks prior to the comprehensive exam date.
+The form will then be routed to the Program Director and Program Administrator to approve and sign.
+The Exam Request form can be found on the Graduate School website.

-https://graduateschool.ucdenver.edu/forms-resources/resources (Exam request form)
+https://graduateschool.cuanschutz.edu/forms-resources/resources (Exam request form)